What is Croatia known for?

 Whatever your pleasure, transportation in Croatia is modern, easy to navigate and fits a variety of budget ranges.
 The best way to travel in Croatia is by car; while traveling by train is possible in many regions, and is an efficient and pleasant way to travel, some regions of the country are not connected by the rail network.
 To get the full Croatian experience, which includes hundreds and hundreds of islands just offshore in the Adriatic, consider combining your car experience with ferries; there are car ferries to many of the islands.

 By Car: We recommend driving to see absolutely everything Croatia has to offer.
 Croatia is a very diverse country geographically, and is shaped in such a way where trains cannot reach every part of the country, so driving to see sights in Croatia is the way to go.
 Croatia`s road system is modern and is easily navigable even in rural areas.
 Traveling by car is particularly useful in regions of the country such as Istria, Dalmatia, and the Plitvice Lakes region.
-Note that Croatia is not a part of the Schengen Area, so there are border checkpoints as you leave Slovenia and Hungary, and also as you enter Bosnia and Herzegovina and re-enter Croatia while driving from Split to Dubrovnik.
+As of January 2023, Croatia is now part of the Schengen Travel Area, meaning that there is no longer a border crossing checkpoint if you are crossing into countries such as Slovenia and Hungary.
+The border crossing between Croatia and Bosnia between Makarska and Neum, for the time being, is still operational.
 For more information on getting around by car, check out: Driving in Croatia.

 By Train: Train service is administered by Croatian Railways.
 Train travel is most feasible in the north of the country, from Rijeka in the west to Osijek and the Serbian border in the east.
 The southernmost train station in the Croatian Railways system is Split, meaning everything south of Split must be seen either by car or another similar mode of transportation.
 International train lines link Croatia with Slovenia, Hungary, Bosnia and Herzegovina, Serbia, Austria, and Germany.
 There is one station south of Split, in Ploce, 50 minutes south of Makarska, but it connects with Sarajevo only.